fdedo/Imitation-vs-serendipity/README.md

 # Imitation_vs_serendipity
-Some codes developed for the paper "De Domenico, F., Caccioli, F., Livan, G., Montagna, G., &amp; Nicrosini, O. (2024).
+In this repository you can find some codes developed for the paper **De Domenico, F., Caccioli, F., Livan, G., Montagna, G., &amp; Nicrosini, O. (2024).
 Imitation versus serendipity in ranking dynamics.
-Royal Society Open Science, 11(7), 240177".
+Royal Society Open Science, 11(7), 240177**.

+- ...